sandramsc/2ndHandIt-Payment-app/README.md

     </h2>

 ### About:
-Payment application that collects credit card information from customeers, displays customer ID after submission, the backend has a customers and transactions information page.
+Payment application that collects credit card information from customeers, displays customer transaction ID after submission, the backend has a customers and transactions information page.

 ### Tools:
 * PHP & MSQL